Best First Phones for Kids (That Aren't Smartphones)

 - Instagram's own research found the platform worsens body image issues for 1 in 3 teenage girls

-- Cyberbullying affects 1 in 5 UK children who use social media
+- Cyberbullying affects 1 in 5 US children who use social media

 - ADHD-like attention issues increase proportionally with smartphone screen time in under-14s